The History of Rome (Mommsen): New sources

 The Mommsen's work won immediate, widespread acclaim, but the praise it drew was not unanimous.
 "While the public welcomed the book with delight and scholars testified to its impeccable erudition, some specialists were annoyed at finding old hypotheses rejected... ."
 Mommsen omits much of the foundation legends and other tales of early Rome, because he could find no independent evidence to verify them.
 He thus ignored a scholarly field that was seeking a harmonized view using merely ancient writers.
 Instead Mommsen's Römische Geschichte presented only events from surviving literature that could be somehow checked against other knowledge gained elsewhere, e.g., from inscriptions, philology, or archaeology.

 "[The book] astonished and shocked professional scholars by its revolutionary treatment of the misty beginnings of Rome, sweeping away the old legends of the kings and heroes and along with them the elaborate critical structure deduced from those tales by Barthold Niebuhr, whose reputation as the grand master of Roman history was then sacrosanct.
 It replaced the critical work of Niebuhr with a far more penetrating criticism and a profounder body of inference."

-Work continues, of course, in the trans-generational endeavor of moderns to understand what can legitimately be understood from what is left of the ancient world, including the works of the ancient historians.
-To be self-aware of how the approach ancient evidence, of course, is included in the challenge.
+Work continues, in the trans-generational historians to understand what could be understood from what is left of the ancient world, including the works of the more ancient historians.
+To be self-aware of how the approach of ancient evidence, this is included in the challenge.